SamvitJ/Accel/README.md

 ## Introduction

 **Accel** is a fast, high accuracy video segmentation system, initially described in a [CVPR 2019 paper](https://arxiv.org/abs/1807.06667).
-Accel is an extension of [Deep Feature Flow](https://github.com/msracver/Deep-Feature-Flow), a video recognition framework released by MSR Asia in 2017.
+Accel is implemented as an extension of [Deep Feature Flow](https://github.com/msracver/Deep-Feature-Flow), a video recognition framework released by MSR Asia in 2017.

 Some notes: